Butanol Price | Current and Historical

 Plans Starting at $299 USD /year

-Price Dynamics.
-The Butanol price in United States decreased during December 2018 to 997 USD per metric ton, which represents a decline of 6% compared to the previous month’s value.
-On a year-over-year basis, Butanol prices in United States increased significantly by 8%.
-Meanwhile, in Belgium, the average price of Butanol amounted to 1,140 USD per metric ton, from 1,080 USD per metric ton one year earlier.
-On a month-over-month basis, the Butanol price in Belgium is 14% higher than the price one month before.
+Butanol Price Outlook.
+The price of Butanol (United States) decreased during March 2020 to 673 USD per metric ton, which represents a slight decline of 4% compared to the previous month’s value.
+On a year-over-year basis, the prices of Butanol (United States) decreased significantly by 33%.
+Meanwhile, the average price of Butanol (China) amounted to 622 USD per metric ton, from 1,030 USD per metric ton one year earlier.
+On a month-over-month basis, the price of Butanol (China) is 20% lower than the price one month before.

-The price of Butanol in China declined considerably throughout December 2018, reaching 894 USD per metric ton.
-The price in China is 7% lower than the average price in the previous month and 1% lower than the average price one year before.
-In contrast, Butanol prices in Singapore increased significantly during December 2018, reaching 1,130 USD per metric ton, which means a rise of 15% from the previous month’s price and a rise of 33% from the previous year’s price.
+The price of Butanol (Southeast Asia) declined considerably throughout March 2020, reaching 535 USD per metric ton.
+The price is 9% lower than the average price in the previous month and 29% lower than the average price one year before.
+In contrast, the prices of Butanol (Africa) decreased significantly during March 2020, reaching 496 USD per metric ton, which means a decline of 10% from the previous month’s price and a decline of 30% from the previous year’s price.

 About Butanol.
 Butanol (a.k.a.
-Butyl Alcohol, BuOH, Bio-Butanol) encompass the aliphatic saturated C4 alcohols of empirical formula C4H10O.
-Among five structurally isomeric alcohols, 1-Butanol (or n-Butanol) and isobutanol (2-methyl-1-propanol) are the ones most commercially relevant, being used in a wide range of applications.
+Butyl Alcohol, BuOH, Bio-Butanol) encompasses the aliphatic saturated C4 alcohols of empirical formula C4H10O.
+Among five structurally isomeric alcohols, 1-Butanol (or n-Butanol) and isobutanol (2-methyl-1-propanol) are the most commercially relevant, being used in a wide range of applications.
 Actually, it is worth noting that 1-butanol production plants also can be used for the manufacture of 2-methyl-1-propanol.
-It is a colorless liquid with a vinous odor.
-Normal butanol is found naturally as a fermentation product of carbohydrates, as well as a crude oil derivative, and it is highly soluble in water.
-The alcohol is present in a variety of foods and beverages, one of its main uses.
+Normal butanol is found naturally as a fermentation product of carbohydrates, as well as a crude oil derivative.
+The alcohol is a colorless liquid with a vinous odor, highly soluble in water, and present in a variety of foods and beverages, one of its main uses.
 It is also used extensively as an industrial intermediate in many processes.

 n-Butanol was first industrially produced back in 1912, from carbohydrates fermentation.
-Since then, in light of the growing demand for that alcohol, a number of manufacturing processes have been developed, including aldolization of acetaldehyde followed by hydrogenation, propylene carbonylation (Reppe synthesis), and, most importantly, hydrogenation of n-butyraldehyde derived from propylene hydroformylation.
+Since then, in light of the growing demand for that alcohol, several manufacturing processes have been developed, including aldolization of acetaldehyde followed by hydrogenation, propylene carbonylation (Reppe synthesis), and, most importantly, hydrogenation of n-butyraldehyde derived from propylene hydroformylation.
 When produced from renewable sources, Butanol may be referred to as Bio-Butanol or Green Butanol.

-n-Butanol is a liquid at room temperature, and it is very flammable (flash point at 36 °C) in both liquid and vapor forms, so it should be transported and stored away from heat sources in tightly closed containers.
-Untreated mild steel or enameled steel drums and stainless steel containers can be used for Butanol storage, provided that ingress of moisture is prevented.
+Butanol Handling. n-Butanol is a liquid at room temperature, and it is very flammable (flash point at 36 °C) in both liquid and vapor forms, so it should be transported and stored away from heat sources in tightly closed containers.
+Untreated mild steel or enameled steel drums and stainless steel containers can be used for Butanol storage, provided moisture ingress is prevented.
 Storage under dry nitrogen is also used to limit flammability hazards.
-Its storage should also be in well ventilated areas.
-Butanol is transported in rail and road tank cars, and in drums as well as in tanker vessels and containers.
+Its storage should also be in well-ventilated areas.
+Butanol is transported in rail and road tank cars, drums, tanker vessels, and containers.

 - Propylene (hydroformylation/Oxo process, followed by hydrogenation of the butyraldehyde intermediate, catalyzed by a compound of cobalt, zinc and rhodium),